camillepapillon/Neural_Network_Image_Classifier/README.md

 The project is broken down into multiple steps:

--Load the image dataset and create a pipeline.
+### 1. Load the image dataset and create a pipeline.

--Build and Train an image classifier on this dataset.
+### 2. Build and Train an image classifier on this dataset.

--Use the trained model to perform inference on flower images.
+### 3. Use the trained model to perform inference on flower images.